 “COVID-19 has had severe impacts on behavioral health and the behavioral healthcare system.
 We are in a continuous cycle of ‘plan, do, check and adjust’ to keep up with operational, safety and capacity issues,”Our system of behavioral healthcare has sustained significant disruptions to treatment availability and access to care.
 This grant will help us mitigate some of these devastating side effects to behavioral health clients and personnel and help stabilize the system of care.”

 According to the DBHDS, All direct care services will be delivered through Virginia’s Community Service Boards to help reduce the mental health based impact of COVID-19 for adults with serious mental illness as well as substance abuse disorders.
-These direct services will include things like:
+These direct services will include:

 - Direct treatment services for behavioral health assessment